mainsail-crew/spyglass/README.md

 You can use all the files present in there in our config, e.g.: `--tuning_filter=ov5647_noir.json`

-You can also define your own directory for filters using the `--tuning_filter_dir` parameter.
+You can also define your own directory for filters using the `--tuning_filter_dir` argument.

 ### How to use the WebRTC endpoint?